AuriServe/Docs/Elements.md

 	A user-friendly name for the element.
 May contain any characters, including spaces.
 It is recommended to use Title Case and keep names under 20 characters.

 - **element**: Preact Component
-	The actual React element to render.
+	The actual Preact element to render.
 This should differ depending on where the element is being registered.
 On the server, it should be a component that renders a static / hydratable element, on the client, it should be a component that hydrates the existing statically rendered element, and on the editor, it should be a component that can render from just the serialized props and include any editing widgets necessary.

 ### Transformer